Raynevun/EvgeniyPustovit/README.md

 #Run Application#

-To run all tests and app, please print command "rake".
+To run all tests and app, please navigate to project directory and print command "rake" in terminal.
 By default all spec tests will run and then actually application.
 You could also run tests and application separate.
 For this purpose please define what would you like to run as a parameter: for application - "rake app"